 While much of their use purely involves visual appeal, some professional athletes now use colored contact lenses because they say it improves their athletic performance.
 Examples include Brian Roberts (former professional baseball second baseman) who wore tinted contacts during day games to improve visibility and A.J.
-Pierzynski (catcher for the Atlanta Braves) who wears them in lieu of sunglasses, which can slip, get sweaty and add unwanted bulk.
+Pierzynski (catcher for the Atlanta Braves) who wears them instead of sunglasses, which can slip, get sweaty and add unwanted bulk.

 How can I safely wear decorative contact lenses?

-In an effort to prevent permanent eye damage and possibly blindness, heed the following advice when purchasing decorative contact lenses:
+To prevent permanent eye damage and possibly blindness, heed the following advice when purchasing decorative contact lenses:

 - Practice proper lens care.
 Read and follow the instructions that accompany contacts as well as those given by the doctor.
 Taking care of contacts results in preventing significant inconvenience, expensive doctor bills, and even permanent damage.

-In addition to the above, stay aware and know the signs of eye damage, which include redness, pain that doesn’t go away and decreased vision.
+Also, know the signs of eye damage, which include redness, pain that doesn’t go away and decreased vision.
 Remove contacts, and see an eye doctor immediately if you notice any of these signs of eye damage.

 Be smart about what you put into your eyes to help ensure your good eye health for a lifetime.